infor-design/enterprise-wc/src/components/ids-accordion/README.md

 ## Events

-- `selected` Fire at the time the ids-accodion-panel element is selected, used for App-Menu, Detail contains the element `elem`
+- `selected` Fire at the time the ids-accordion-panel element is selected, used for App-Menu, Detail contains the element `elem`
-- `expanded` Fires at the time the ids-accodion-panel is expanded.
+- `expanded` Fires at the time the ids-accordion-panel is expanded.
 Detail contains the element `elem`
-- `collapsed` Fires at the time the ids-accodion-panel is collapsed.
+- `collapsed` Fires at the time the ids-accordion-panel is collapsed.
 Detail contains the element `elem`

 ## Methods

 - IdsAccordion
-    - `navigate` Navigate next/prev panel
+  - `navigate` Navigate to the next/prev panel
 - IdsAccordionPanel
   - `collapsePane` Collapse pane
   - `expandPane` Expand pane
-    - `select` Select header and put focus
+  - `select` Select header and focus it
   - `focus` Set focus on header

 ## Themeable Parts